rstgroup/capistrano-yeoman/README.md

 ```

-and link your app/curent/dist folder in your nginx/apache/other web serwer.
+and link your ...appdir/curent/dist folder in your nginx/apache/other web serwer.

+## How it works?

+After updating code on the server it:

+1. installs yeoman (if its not already installed)
+2. runs `npm install`
+3. runs `bower install`
+4. finally `$grunt build`

+## Dependencies

+Nodejs with npm have to be installed on your server.
+In case of using sass also ruby with compass should be in your PATH.

+It's good to update the npm before first deploy (`sudo npm update npm -g`), but after that be sure that your deploying user has access to ~/.npm dir and ~/tmp (if it exist).

 ## Tasks